Sahoro Hokkaido Terrain

 Lifts

-The new area has a lovely hooded detachable quad chair, whilst the other two fast quad chairs service beginner terrain.
 Otherwise riders will primarily use the gondola.
-Unfortunately the gondola can develop queues if school kids turn up in droves, and on windy days they have to run it at a snail's pace.
+Unfortunately the gondola can develop queues if school kids turn up in droves, although they typically run a singles lane so you can bypass the school kids.
+On windy days they have to run it at a snail's pace or it goes on windhold.
 And like many Japanese gondolas, you have to take your powder skis inside the gondola, which further adds to the lift capacity issues.

 One respite is the triple chair which runs at a decent pace and provides options for intermediates and powder hounds.